Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 You have a number of tools and tactics to help people through almost any kind of problem, whether it's with the IRS or business or cash flow or anything.

-I mean it is it is much of that, and you know it's related, which seems like it's not related, but it's family court.
+And you know, it's related, which seems like it's not related, but it's family court.

 Really?

-How the heck can I get a family court when I'm my expertise on taxes?
+How the heck can I get a family court when my expertise is on taxes?

 And I'll just tell you for the sake of this conversation, I think it's quite interesting.